SUKESH0321/Aerial-threat-detection-dbms-project/README.md

-# Aerial Threat Intelligence & Detection System
+# Aerial Threat Detection System

 ## Overview
 This project is an advanced **DBMS-based Threat Intelligence System** designed to simulate real-time telemetry processing, threat classification, and alert handling for aerial objects.
 Built around relational database paradigms, it relies heavily on event-driven SQL architecture (Triggers, Condition Logic) to process raw data and cascade actionable intelligence to a tactical radar dashboard.